50 YEARS of RELIABILITY: The HISTORY of BLH NOBEL

 The Nobel part of the BLH Nobel history originates from the Swedish arms technology company Bofors, shaped under the ownership of world-renowned inventor Alfred Nobel.

-In 2002 all the Nobel and BLH expertise was collected under the same global brand: Vishay Intertechnology, by then the world’s leading manufacturer of foil resistors and strain gages.
+In 2002 all, the Nobel and BLH expertise was collected under the same global brand: Vishay Intertechnology, by then the world’s leading manufacturer of foil resistors and strain gages.
 This was a part of Vishay’s strategic acquisitions of load cell companies like Tedea-Huntleigh and Celtron among others, making Vishay one of the world’s largest manufacturers of load cells for weighing and force measurement.

-Vishay Precision Group (VPG) spins off from the mother company
+Vishay Precision Group (VPG)

 VPG is an internationally recognized designer, manufacturer and marketer of systems and components based on its resistive foil technology, sensors, and sensor-based systems; specializing in the growing markets of stress, force, weight, pressure, and current measurements.